Secretly Group

 Progress from Our Supply Chain and Business Travel (Scope 3 Emissions)

 Scope 3 emissions—which are created from our business travel and manufacturing and shipping our products—are trickier to control but have far greater potential for a positive climate impact than what we can do in our facilities alone.
 Starting with what we can directly manage, we’re seeing the benefit of our sustainable travel policy that was adopted in 2023.
 All travel requests must meet a documented business need, and use of the lowest-carbon travel option—for example, taking the train or bus over flying or opting to carpool rather than drive alone—is required.
-As a result, business travel emissions are down 16% from 2022 to 2023 due to a reduction in travel distance and use of greener travel options.
+Despite these efforts our travel emissions are up 100% over the previous year - though we believe this is in part due to better reporting and continuous growth in business and headcount across our companies.

 Each year, we establish a carbon value for contributing to the insetting fund.
-Last year we assigned a value of $25/MTCO2e of our Scope 3 emissions.
+Last year we assigned a value of $75.00MTCO2e for our Scopes 1-2 and $30/MTCO2e for our Scope 3 emissions.
 This year we have increased our price to:

 In addition to this insetting fund, we will continue to make progress on our Scope 3 emissions from travel and our supply chain by: